 The Simpana Backup and Recovery application module delivers reliable data protection, multiple recovery options and sophisticated data retention capabilities for both enterprise protection as well as small- and medium-business protection.
 Our Backup and Recovery solution is designed for fast, easy deployment within an existing infrastructure.
+The Simpana Backup application module extends backup to the edge of an enterprise and includes laptops and desktops.
 The Simpana Backup and Recovery software products allow users to easily browse and find data, and then recover it reliably, rapidly and efficiently.
 Compatible with a wide variety of applications and platforms, our Backup and Recovery software provides easy-to-use data protection and retention that supports corporate and federal policies.

 We believe that our Backup and Recovery application is the foundation of a modern data management solution that allows enterprises to better manage information assets and recover data.
 Our Simpana Backup and Recovery application module has been optimized to protect data and information assets wherever they reside: in physical, virtual, and cloud environments.